- ทีมงานพูดภาษาไทย-อังกฤษ-สเปน (Latin America) ตอบไลน์ภายใน 15 นาที

 Q. Will the Spanish (Latin American) embassy / receiving authority accept your translation?

-Yes — our Spanish (Latin American) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Thai National ID Card files every year.
+Yes — our Spanish (Latin American) translations are produced by senior translator vetted by Thailand's Department of Consular Affairs and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Thai National ID Card files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. Do you handle the MFA and embassy steps too?